Willkie Farr & Gallagher LLP

 Complex Commercial Disputes.
 Ms. Eaton represents clients in a wide range of commercial disputes, including a contract dispute regarding the sale of an iconic work of post-modern art, a breach of fiduciary claim involving executive compensation, a corporate governance contest for control of a treasure salvage enterprise, and a claim for copyright infringement damages against a music file sharing service.
 Ms. Eaton’s ability to distill and simplify the critical issues has enabled her to successfully represent clients across a broad array of industries in litigations of all types, securing favorable verdicts and settlements for her clients.

 Selected Professional and Business Activities

-June 10, 2009).
-Ms. Eaton is also a member of the Association of the Bar of the City of New York, the Federal Bar Council and the National Association of Women Lawyers, and serves on the board of directors (Secretary) of the Children’s Law Center of New York.
+Ms. Eaton is a member of the Association of the Bar of the City of New York, the New York County Lawyers Association, the Federal Bar Council and the National Association of Women Lawyers, and serves on the board of directors (Secretary) of the Children’s Law Center of New York.

 Ms. Eaton served as law clerk to Justice Bertha Wilson of the Supreme Court of Canada.